Menu

 Should you choose DSL or cable internet for your business?

 However, DSL connection speeds can be very slow, especially for business purposes.
 Although DSL was a vast improvement over the original dial-up internet, it’s now slower than other connection types.
-DSL has download speeds ranging from 3 Mbps to 100 Mbps, so it will support only relatively basic business internet requirements.
-This means that DSL is probably not the right choice for businesses that rely on data and software.
+DSL moderate download speeds range from 10 Mbps to 25 Mbps, so it will support only relatively basic business internet requirements.
+This means DSL is probably not the right choice for businesses relying on data and software.

 Cable internet uses coaxial cables, not phone lines, to get the internet to a user’s location.
 This means it is also widely accessible.
 If you can connect your office to the cable network, you can also connect it to cable internet.

-That’s good news for businesses that need faster connections than DSL.
+That’s good news for businesses needing faster connections than DSL.
 While cable internet tends to cost more, it typically beats DSL in dollars per Mbps, especially on the higher end of the spectrum.

 Cable internet is faster than DSL, but how much faster?
 And what does “Mbps” mean?
 Here’s a breakdown of how internet speed works, and how cable and DSL differ.

 Megabits per second, or Mbps, describes download or upload speeds.
 When you see this term advertised with an internet plan (usually touting how fast it is), it usually refers to download speed.
-For example, you might encounter a DSL internet plan that offers a download speed of 10 Mbps.
+For example, you might encounter a DSL internet plan offering a download speed of 10 Mbps.

 To better understand what numeric values like 10 Mbps stand for, it’s important to gauge what can be done at those speeds.
-For an internet connection providing 10 Mbps download speeds, a user of a single device should have no trouble streaming video, listening to music, using social media or playing games.
-For businesses, this means running lightweight cloud software and browsing the web.
+For an internet connection providing 10 Mbps download speeds, a user of a single device should have no trouble with video conferencing calls, listening to music, using social media or playing games.
+For businesses, this means running lightweight cloud services and browsing the web.

-However, the number of devices connected to the network (and what those devices are doing) matters; 10 Mbps might be sufficient for one or two devices, but as your business grows and you add employees with workstations and their own mobile devices, that 10 Mbps might not be enough.
+However, the number of devices connected to the network (and what those devices are doing) matters.
+If you use one or two devices, 10 Mbps might be sufficient.
+As you add employees with workstations and their own mobile devices, 10 Mbps might not be enough.

 Considering DSL is capable of 100 Mbps, it is probably suitable for many small businesses whose employees browse the web and use basic software, even if a couple of employees use more than one device.

 If cable internet is so much faster than DSL, why is DSL still around?
-A big reason is price: DSL is simply more cost-effective than cable internet.
+A big reason is price; DSL is more cost-effective than cable internet.
 Because it can achieve useful speeds like 100 Mbps, many small businesses find it suitable for their purposes.

 Let’s look at how DSL and cable internet differ on four important criteria: